 Call me a purist, but condensed milk MUST taste like milk.
 Whipping cream and butter are great for keto, sure, but for a sweetened condensed milk taste?
 It doesn’t even compare.
 And adding vanilla in doesn’t help.

 All recipes I tried (and you probably did, as well) taste like sweetened fat, and that’s it.
 Sorry, but I had to say.
 These keto “condensed milk” recipes have brought me only disgust.
-After the internet let me down, seeming content with the results from those horrid recipes, I took it personally: I needed to embark on a quest for a keto friendly recipe.
+After the internet let me down, I took it personally: I needed to embark on a quest for a keto friendly recipe.
 It was hard, but I did not give up.

 Life without condensed milk is just not the same.
 My Brazilian mother must surely have used to dip my pacifier in it.